Educating Children on the Responsibilities of Wealth

 Perhaps the most important thing you can do for your child is to help them acquire the skills and motivation needed to earn money for themselves.
 Doing this will make them morally and financially responsible and prepare them to overcome the obstacles they will no doubt face in the future.

 Securities offered through Kestra Investment Services, LLC (Kestra IS), member FINRA/SIPC.
 Investment advisory services offered through GFS Wealth Management Advisors, Inc. (GFS).
-Kestra IS is not affiliated with GFS or Ganim Financial.
-Ganim Financial, GFS and Kestra IS, do not offer tax or legal advice.
+Insurance products and services are offered and sold through individually licensed and appointed agents in all appropriate jurisdictions.
+Agents are associated with Ganim Insurance Consultants, Inc. (GIC).
+Kestra IS is not affiliated with Ganim Financial, GFS or GIC.
+Ganim Financial, GFS, GIC, and Kestra IS do not offer tax or legal advice.
 Any decisions whether to implement these ideas should be made by the client in consultation with professional financial, tax and legal counsel.

 This site is published for residents of the United States only.
 Registered Representatives of Kestra Investment Services, LLC may only conduct business with residents of the states and jurisdictions in which they are properly registered.
 Therefore, a response to a request for information may be delayed.
 Not all of the products and services referenced on this site are available in every state and through every representative listed.
 For additional information, please contact our Compliance department at 737-443-2582.